gyf304/gyf304.github.io/data/posts/2017-08-21/occupancy4.md

 The front-end is pretty bare-bones (< 100 SLOC of js), but it does the job.
 And thanks to MaterializeCSS, it doesn't look half bad.
 The page is also responsive (again, thank you MaterializeCSS).

-The front-end already looks pretty nice on phones, so I took a step further to make it an iOS Web App (no I don't want to pay $99/year to be an Apple Developer to make it an actual iOS App).
+The front-end already looks pretty nice on phones, so I took a step further to make it an iOS Web App (no I don't want to pay $99/year to make it an actual iOS App).

 The first thing to do when developing a mobile app is of course to design an app icon.